Abraham and Lot's conflict: Jewish exegesis

-So this water became “bitumen”, i.e. “oil”.
-Eretz Israel was also historically fill of this “element”.
+So this water became "bitumen", i.e. "oil".
+Eretz Israel was also historically full of this "element".

 Outcome

 The reference to Sodom in verse 13 suggests that Lot made a bad choice.
 The narrator uses Lot's choice of land near Sodom as a way of foreshadowing Lot's role in the Battle of Siddim, in which Lot is taken captive in battle, and the role of Lot in the destruction of Sodom and Gomorrah.
-Lot pitches his tents near Sodom according to Genesis 13:12.
+According to Genesis 13:12, Lot pitches his tents near Sodom.
 By 14:12, Lot is living in the city itself.
 The destruction of Sodom is related in chapter 19.